 Infographic posters provide additional information to engage learners of all ages.
-All posters (18" x 24") are available for purchase-as a twelve-poster set (one of each practice each year) in print or download; or as individual posters, download only-at www.pcusastore.com /FollowMeCurriculum.
+All posters (18" x 24") are available for purchase-as a nine-poster set (one of each practice each year) in print or download; or as individual posters for download only-at bit.ly /FMInfographicPosters.

-Hospitality is being intentional and authentic in offering welcome to all of God's people stranger and friend.
+Hospitality is being intentional and authentic in offering welcome to all of God's people-stranger and friend.
 When we welcome all, we are affirming the worth of all of God's people.